InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain-12-1.md

 This is a non-consensus breaking release, node operators can upgrade in their earliest convenience.

+Network downtime will not occur during this upgrade.

 All nodes, validator and non-consensus nodes must be upgraded as soon as possible to this version.

 Validators should also upgrade the peggo version.